 Hire Slowly and Fire Quickly

 Hire slowly and fire quickly.
 This is the advice that was given to me by my mentor many years ago.
-It is a line that is always in the back of my mind whenever I’m dealing with sitters.
+It is a line that is always in the back of my mind whenever I coach on how to run a pet sitting business.
 It is advice that has kept me safe for many years, but recently I went against my better judgement and did the exact opposite.

 A Story To Illustrate This Point